qyjohn/DDBImportExport/README.md

 ## Installation

-DDBImportExport requires Python 3 and Virtual Environments (venv).
+DDBImportExport requires Python 3, Virtual Environments (venv), and boto3.

 On a newly launched EC2 instance with Amazon Linux 2, install DDBImportExport with the following commands: